gnairooze/ArchiveProject/README.md

 ArchiveProject.App "full path to the source folder"
 ```

-To run the command from any path, you can "fullpath\ArchiveProject.App.exe" to the user or system environment variable "Path".
+To run the command from any path, add "fullpath\ArchiveProject.App.exe" to the user or system environment variable "Path".